specpose/goopax-template-android/README.md

 # goopax-examples SDL apk packaging test

+## Info

 To avoid Python scripting, this simple deployment test is based off the android-project subdirectory of [SDL3](https://github.com/libsdl-org/SDL).

 It is for SDL release 3.2.8 and all of the files have to be updated from that repository with every new release version.
 The corresponding libSDL3.so version number can be found here: `app/src/main/java/org/libsdl/app/SDLActivity.java`.

+## About the Workaround

+Generating add_sdl_main for Android is broken when using the cmake built-in Android support.
+Instead, the android-workaround branch is using the official Google Android cmake support CMAKE_TOOLCHAIN_FILE.
+[Official Google cmake build Instructions](https://developer.android.com/studio/projects/configure-cmake?hl=en)

+Add ANDROID_PLATFORM and CMAKE_TOOLCHAIN_FILE, remove CMAKE_SYSTEM_VERSION and CMAKE_ANDROID_STL_TYPE, replace CMAKE_ANDROID_ARCH_ABI with ANDROID_ABI and CMAKE_ANDROID_NDK with ANDROID_NDK.

+Add build_sdl3 to build_external_libraries target and add the sdl3 entry to CMAKE_FIND_ROOT_PATH to revert to a working version.

+## Instructions
+Check out the android-workaround branch from [goopax-examples](https://github.com/specpose/goopax-examples) to the parent directory.
+The workaround is already applied.

 Install Goopax Android to the parent directory.
 Shared object files with any filename ending other than .so are ignored by gradle.